 The oldest is discouraged right now and can't see anything working... anyway, what plans?
 Why?
 Who does that?
 What are those?...hello ADHD.🤦♀️

-And for my daughter right now everything academics just works for her spot on with her own self-taught skills.
+And for my daughter, right now, everything academic just works for her spot on with her own self-taught skills.

 Though again, I do see it helping once things get harder.